-D. Information MSDS's will be made available to former employees, designated employee representatives, or ILHR Compliance Officers upon request following the State adopted OSHA Medical and Exposure Records Standard 29 CFR 1910.
-1020 (position designated) is responsible for providing this information.
-VII.
-PERSONNI EL POLICIES A. When an employee is not following safety and health rules when working with a hazardous substance, disciplinary action may be taken according to the following procedure: В. If an employee refuses to work with a substance on which information has been given, the following procedure will be used: VIII.
-RECORD I KEEPING A. All MSDS's will be kept for a period of 30 years after the use of the substance has been discontinued. В. The inventory lists will be kept for 30 years.
+- A. When an employee is not following safety and health rules when working with a hazardous substance, disciplinary action may be taken according to the following procedure: - B. If an employee refuses to work with a substance on which information has been given, the following procedure will be used:

+VIII.
+RECORD KEEPING

+- All MSDS's will be kept for a period of 30 years after the use of the substance has been discontinued. - B. The inventory lists will be kept for 30 years.
 (The OSHA Standard 1910.20, Access to Employee Exposure and Medical Recorder requires that "exposure records" on employee be kept for a period of 30 years beyond the duration of employment.
 If the MSDS is the only exposure information available, these become "exposure records."
 The actual MSDS does not have to be kept but is strongly advised.
 A record of the identity and manufacturer of the substance [enough information to track down the MSDS] must be kept.
 The manufacturer may go out of business, therefore, consider keeping some form of the MSDS.)

 IX.
+COMMUNITY HAZARD COMMUNICATION

-COMMUNI TY HAZARD COMMUNICATION for info (position designated) is responsible for handling requests ormation from members of the community on hazardous substances used in the (position designated) should contact the office of Emerg rency Management/Disaster Services at 723-7171 for more information regarding perfund Amendments and Re-authorization Act requirements.
-X. EMERGENC Y RESPONSE PROCEDURES FOR HAZARDOUS CHEMICAL
+(position designated) is responsible for handling requests for information from members of the community on hazardous substances used in the facility. (position designated) should contact the office of Emergency Management/Disaster Services at 723-7171 for more information regarding the Superfund Amendments and Re-authorization Act requirements.

+X. EMERGENCY RESPONSE PROCEDURES FOR HAZARDOUS CHEMICAL